isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-* Flag a polymorphic class with a non-deleted copy operation.
+* Flag a polymorphic class with a public copy operation.
 * Flag an assignment of polymorphic class objects.

 ## C.other: Other default operation rules

-In addition to the operations for which the language offer default implementations, there are a few operations that are so foundational that it rules for their definition are needed: comparisons, `swap`, and `hash`.
+In addition to the operations for which the language offers default implementations, there are a few operations that are so foundational that specific rules for their definition are needed: comparisons, `swap`, and `hash`.

 ### <a name="Rc-eqdefault"></a>C.80: Use `=default` if you have to be explicit about using the default semantics